Highlights

 We maintain administrative and historical records for Duke Health, including the records of 2 Nobel Laureates, World War II surgical teams, School of Medicine and School of Nursing departments, and student groups.

-• Added over 6,602 digital items and over 424 linear feet of print items
+• Added over 29,696 digital files and over 338 linear feet of print items

 Spaces: Creating Connections